Cosgrove 3 landfill construction on track

-Council is currently in the construction phase for Cosgrove 3.
-Subgrade excavation and engineered fill is now completed.
+Regarding the construction phase for Cosgrove 3, subgrade excavation and engineered fill is now completed.
 Perimeter fencing is also completed.
-Cell 1 construction will commence in April 2018 and be completed by January 2019.
-The site facilities will be constructed from October 2018 to June 2019.
+Cell 1 was completed by January 2019.
+The site facilities were constructed from October 2018 to June 2019.

 Extraction involves blasting the subgrade layers to create a suitable site for the Cells to be constructed.
 There will be 1-2 blasts per week during lunch hours and there will be no blasting on Sundays.